- Resources for New and Relocating Businesses

 Will the child be removed from the home?

-The Child Protective Services social worker will schedule with you and your family members a Family Partnership Meeting in high and very high risk situations provide a voice to the family of what services are needed in order to decrease the risk of further abuse and neglect of the child and siblings.
+The Child Protective Services family services specialist will schedule with you and your family members a Family Partnership Meeting in high and very high risk situations provide a voice to the family of what services are needed in order to decrease the risk of further abuse and neglect of the child and siblings.
 The Family Partnership Meeting is scheduled in emergency situations where possible and at specific points in time to establish the service plan and review the plan and progress of the family.

 What happens to a child when he or she is removed from the home?